Aktieselskab: Share capital

-The share capital registered at the Danish Commerce and Companies Agency must be at least 500,000 DKK.
+The share capital registered at the Danish Commerce and Companies Agency must be at least 400,000 DKK.
+This amount was changed in 2018 from the previous 500,000 DKK.
 The capital can come from contributions of cash or other assets.

-If half of the capital is lost the board of directors must convene a general meeting within six months.
+If half of the capital is lost, the board of directors must convene a general meeting within six months.

 Board of directors

 An aktieselskab must have a board of directors consisting of at least three members.
-Members of the board can be elected for a period of up to four years depending on the articles of association.
+Members of the board can be elected for a period of up to four years, depending on the articles of association.

 The board members are usually elected at the general meeting.
 The articles of association may confer upon public authorities or any third party the right to appoint one or more members of the board of directors.
-In companies with an average workforce of over 35 employees during the last three years, the employees are entitled to elect among themselves a number of members of the board of directors equal to half the members of the board of directors elected by the shareholders or appointed by third parties.
+In companies with an average workforce of over 35 employees during the last three years, the employees are entitled to elect among themselves a number of members of the board of directors equal to half of the members of the board of directors elected by the shareholders or appointed by third parties.